AustinLCouch/AustinLCouch/README.md

 and minoring in Game Design and Development.

-I am enthralled by the pull of problem solving and try my best to help others wherever I can, I absolutely love collaborating on projects and find joy in the communication amonst teammates and building off of and learning through each other's ideas.
+I am enthralled by the pull of problem solving and try my best to help others wherever I can, I absolutely love collaborating on projects and find joy in the communication amongst teammates and building off of and learning through each other's ideas.

 I am currently looking for a summer co-op opportunity for May-August 2022 in the computer science, software enginerring/development, or game design/development fields!